lzhwilliam/ZihaoLi_DAprtfolio/README.md

 - ### Machine Learning Project

-  -[Bank fraud detection](): the purpose is to find the appropriate machine learning model for bank to detect fraud actions. used two types of machine learning methods, compared their performance metric side-by-side, and determine which one is the better one to go with.
+  - [Bank fraud detection](): the purpose is to find the appropriate machine learning model for bank to detect fraud actions. used two types of machine learning methods, compared their performance metric side-by-side, and determine which one is the better one to go with.